KankakeeCommunityCollege/recover-newsroom/_posts/2021-11-22-pack-the-place-basketball.md

 ---
 Cheer on the Cavaliers at Pack the Place games Tuesday, Nov.
 30 beginning at 5:30 p.m. with the Lady Cavaliers and 7:30 p.m. with the men's team in the Ryan Gymnasium.

-Wear your “Scarlet Fever” T-shirt, show your school pride and support our Cavaliers as they compete against Oakton Community College.

-Don’t have a “Scarlet Fever” T-shirt?
-The main information desk on the first floor will be selling them one week before the event for $5.

-Admission is free.
-Don’t miss the action packed fun\!
-There also will be free refreshments at both games.
+Show your school pride and support our Cavaliers as they compete against Oakton Community College.&nbsp;**Admission is free.** Don’t miss the action packed fun\!
+There also will be free refreshments at both games while supplies last.

 Anyone who can't attend can watch the games stream live for free.
 Go to [athletics.kcc.edu](https://athletics.kcc.edu) for streaming.

-For information contact phone Maurice Sullivan at [msullivan@kcc.edu](mailto:msullivan@kcc.edu) or 815-802-8628
+For information contact phone Maurice Sullivan at [msullivan@kcc.edu](mailto:msullivan@kcc.edu) or 815-802-8628.&nbsp;

 Note to KCC employees: [Spirit Day/Casual Day guidelines](/uploads/pdf/CasualDayGuidelines-for-employees.pdf) can be followed on Nov.
 30.